Close

 Running Red Lights

-Running red lights is a negligent behavior that poses a significant risk to all road users, including pedestrians and other motorists.
+Running red lights is negligent and poses a significant risk to all road users, including pedestrians and other motorists.
 When drivers disregard traffic signals and run red lights, they risk causing side-impact collisions with vehicles lawfully crossing the intersection.
 These accidents can be particularly dangerous because the side of a vehicle offers less protection to occupants than the front or rear, making injuries more likely to be severe.

 Distracted Driving